August 15, 2017

 As much as I thought it could be found for less than the newer model ($550 MSRP), the reality was that I really couldn’t find one.
 However, Amazon did have a few listed as “Warehouse Deals,” so purchased one for $430 that was listed in “very good” condition.
 I figured if it didn’t turn out OK, I would simply return it – the beauty of dealing with Amazon!

 I received the player with Prime shipping the following day.
 It was complete with the exception of a manual (which I downloaded from the Oppo website), and the battery contacts on the remote needed a little scrubbing.
 Otherwise, it was in top condition, and immediately upon connecting the player to my (wired) network, it set opon upgrading its firmware — definitely a good sign.
+I disabled HDCD decoding on the Oppo to get those discs to play right, and went pretty much default on the other settings for the player.

 In addition to providing me Blu-ray capabilities, the UDP-103 is definitely a step up from my previous Oppo universal player, which I purchased about 9 years prior.
+It sounds better, especially the analog output from the Oppo (which I run through my stereo system), and this funky issue I had with the output volume between digital and HDMI appears to have vanished.

 August 5, 2017